nancyhabecker/kuhinja/content/blog/palacinke/index.md

 ### Directions

-Beat eggs , then add milk and water.
+Beat eggs, then add milk and water.
 Add flour and whisk until there are no lumps.
 Add a little bit of oil.

 Pour in pan like pancake, only allow to spread out thin.
 Flip over once, let cool.